fburgerdev/cpp-kit/README.md

 # C++ Kit
 This repo is a collection of C++ tools which I created myself to facilitate my C++ development process.
 ## Content
-- cpp-styleguide, based google's styleguide
+- [cpp-styleguide](styleguide.md), based on personal preferences
-- hppmerge, to resolve includes in a header or source file
+- [hppmerge](hppmerge/hppmerge.py), to resolve includes in a header or source file
 - build-scripts, using premake5
     - for [console-app](app.lua) development
     - for [library](lib.lua) development

+## C++ Styleguide
+This styleguide is based on personal preferences and is inspired by [google's styleguide](https://google.github.io/styleguide/cppguide.html).

+Currently featured contents are
+- naming conventions
+- comments
+- formatting

 ## HppMerge
 >Python script to resolve includes in a C++ header or source file